dryc/libcpr/doc/manual/install/linux.rst

 On Debian or Ubuntu Linux
 -------------------------

-For now, use the tarball instructions.
+For now, use the tarball instructions (see previous subsection) to install.

 On Fedora or RHEL
 -----------------

-For now, use the tarball instructions.
+For now, use the tarball instructions (see previous subsection) to install.

 On Gentoo Linux
 ---------------

-For now, use the tarball instructions.
+For now, use the tarball instructions (see previous subsection) to install.